hashicorp/nomad/website/source/docs/agent/configuration/tls.html.md

 - `tls_min_version` - Specifies the minimum supported version of TLS.
 Accepted values are "tls10", "tls11", "tls12".
 Defaults to TLS 1.2.

+- `tls_prefer_server_cipher_suites` - Specifies whether TLS connections should
-- tls_prefer_server_cipher_suites - This option will cause Nomad to prefer the server's ciphersuite over the client ciphersuites.
+   prefer the server's ciphersuites over the client's.
+Defaults to false.

 - `verify_https_client` `(bool: false)` - Specifies agents should require
   client certificates for all incoming HTTPS requests.
 The client certificates